GrinnellAppDev/publications-admin/README.md

 ## Deploying

 Make sure you are signed into the aws cli with the AppDev account.
-Be sure to run `yarn build`, then `aws s3 cp build s3://publications-admin-site --recursive --region "us-east-2"` to deploy to the s3 bucket called `publications-admin-site`.
+Be sure to run `yarn build` or `npm run build`, then `yarn deploy` or `npm run deploy` to deploy to the s3 bucket called `publications-admin-site`.